bemoty/bemoty.dev/_posts/2021-01-27-First-Post.md

 ---
 layout: post
-category: example2
 ---

 This is my first blog post.

-For now, it's just a placeholder for a time when I might actually feel comfortable with writing about the stuff I experience every day in a blog.
-If you're interested, you can follow my [RSS feed](https://bemoty.dev/feed.xml) and you might see a real blog post show up on this page one day.
+For now, it's just a placeholder for a time when I actually have the time to write about some stuff.
+If you're interested, you can subscribe to my [RSS feed](https://bemoty.dev/feed.xml) and you might see a real blog post show up in your RSS reader one day, or maybe not.

 In the meantime, make sure to follow me on my [social media profiles](https://bemoty.dev) if you want to hear from me.